-Be an Expert Communicator with AmEx PM
+Be an Expert Communicator of Product with AmEx PM

 It can be hard to break into Product Management, but sometimes the role just finds you without you consciously seeking it.
 Networking and creating connections with people is the key to getting the job you want which is why you need good communication skills.
 But what else do you need?
 Dan Durkin, PM at AmEx, responds.

 The Product Marketing Manager at American Express optimizing the end-to-end card application experience.
 Previously he spent over two years working in digital publishing, focusing on video and editorial content for VH1.com, HealthCorps.org, LogoTV.com, and About.com.
 Holds a B.A. in Theater Production and a M.S. in Interactive Media Management.

 Can you tell us about your background and how you got into product?

 Product found me!
 I joined American Express in 2013 at a time when the company was transitioning from traditional waterfall to agile development.
 My title changed from “business analyst” to “product manager” and I was fortunate to learn on the job along with the rest of my organization.
 But the people and the product talent at AmEx was what encouraged me to continue following this path.

 Was there any formal training or onboarding from AmEx when they transitioned you?

 Yes, we had consultants from Deloitte give us day-long trainings.
 Not as valuable as on-the-job learning, though.